ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 The code is split in two main parts.
 The first one is the hardware dependent code.
 It is an hardware abstraction layer composed of all the functions that are directly interacting with the hardware.
-Typically it is the set of functions in charge of emission and reception of characters.
+Typically, it is the set of functions in charge of emission and reception of characters.
 The whole hardware-dependent code is located in the files : *reader_hal_basis.c* and *reader_hal_comm_settings.c* in the *./src* directory.
 The other part is the